CyVerse-learning-materials/learning-center-faq/atmosphere-faq.rst

 **Refocusing CyVerse Atmosphere FAQ**
 --------------------------------------

-*CyVerse is refocusing Atmosphere to better serve the growing need for container and cloud native development services.
+*CyVerse has refocused Atmosphere to better serve the growing need for container and cloud native development services.
 Read on for what this change means to you.*

 ----